Charan-N15/FoxesAndRabbits/README.md

 After downloading all the files, run Main.java.\
 Press "p" to play and pause the simulation (it will start out paused).\
 Press "r" to rerun the simulation.
+\
+\
+\
+The visualization for this program was provided by David Dobervich.